hanhanwu/Hanhan_Data_Science_Resources2/README.md

 * Reinforcement Learning with Python Example: https://www.analyticsvidhya.com/blog/2017/01/introduction-to-reinforcement-learning-implementation/?utm_source=feedburner&utm_medium=email&utm_campaign=Feed%3A+AnalyticsVidhya+%28Analytics+Vidhya%29
 * Deeping Learning APIs, help you build simple apps (it's interesting): https://www.analyticsvidhya.com/blog/2017/02/6-deep-learning-applications-beginner-python/?utm_source=feedburner&utm_medium=email&utm_campaign=Feed%3A+AnalyticsVidhya+%28Analytics+Vidhya%29
 * 5 More Deep Learning APIs [Python]: https://www.analyticsvidhya.com/blog/2017/02/5-deep-learning-applications-beginner-python/?utm_source=feedburner&utm_medium=email&utm_campaign=Feed%3A+AnalyticsVidhya+%28Analytics+Vidhya%29
+* Deep Learning Skillset Test1: https://www.analyticsvidhya.com/blog/2017/01/must-know-questions-deep-learning/?utm_source=feedburner&utm_medium=email&utm_campaign=Feed%3A+AnalyticsVidhya+%28Analytics+Vidhya%29
+  * Neural Networks cannot do data preprocessing themselves
+  * <b>Neural Network Dropout</b> can be seen as an extreme form of <b>Bagging</b> in which each model is trained on a single case and each parameter of the model is very strongly regularized by sharing it with the corresponding parameter in all the other models.
+  * Neural Network uses hidden layers to reduce dimensionality, it is based on  <b>predictive capability</b> of the features.
+By comparison, PCA does dimensional reduction based on <b>feature correlation</b>
+  * People set a metric called <b>bayes error</b> which is the error they hope to achieve, this is because: Input variables may not contain complete information about the output variable; System (that creates input-output mapping) may be stochastic; Limited training data
+  * The number of neurons in the output layer dose NOT have to match the number of classes.
+If your outputis using one-hot encoding, they have to match.
+Otherwise, you can use other methods.
+For example, 2 neurons represent 4 classes using binary bits (00, 01, 10, 11)
+  * Without knowing what are the weights and biases of a neural network, we cannot comment on what output it would give.
+  * Convolutional Neural Network would be better suited for image related problems because of its inherent nature for taking into account changes in nearby locations of an image
+  * A neural network is said to be a universal function approximator, so it can theoretically represent any decision boundary.
+  * To decrease the “ups and downs” when visualizing errors, you can try to increase the batch size.
+But the "ups and downs" are no need to worry as long as there is a cumulative decrease in both training and validation error.
+  * When you want to re-use a pre-trained NN model on similar problems, you can keep the previous layers but only re-train the last layer, since all the previous layers work as feature extractors

 ************************************************************************